platform9/appctl/README.md

 - **Specifying Ports**

-If your application server listens on a specific port, then you can specify that while deploying the app using ```--port``` flag.
+If application server listens on a specific port, then specify that while deploying the app using ```--port``` flag.

 ```sh
 % ./appctl deploy --app-name <name> --image <docker-image path> --port <port-value>